mathjax/MathJax-docs/input/tex/extensions/bussproofs.rst

 ##########

 The `bussproofs` extension implements the ``bussproofs`` style package from LaTeX.
-See the `Ctan page <https://www.ctan.org/pkg/bussproofs>`__ for more information and documentation of `bussproofs`.
+See the `CTAN page <https://www.ctan.org/pkg/bussproofs>`__ for more information and documentation of `bussproofs`.

-Note that there are a couple of important differences to the use of the actual
-package: Proofs always have to be in a `prooftree` environment, i.e., inference macros are only recognised if they are enclosed in `\begin{prooftree}` and `\end{prooftree}`.
-Consequently the `\DisplayProof` command is not necessary.
+Note that there are a couple of important differences between the use of the package in MathJax compared to actual LaTeX.
+First, proofs always have to be in a `prooftree` environment, i.e., inference macros are only recognised if they are enclosed in ``\begin{prooftree}`` and ``\end{prooftree}``.
+Consequently the ``\DisplayProof`` command is not necessary.

-Unlike in the LaTeX package, options for abbreviated inference rule macros do not have to be manually set.
+Second, unlike in the LaTeX package, options for abbreviated inference rule macros do not have to be manually set.
 All abbreviated macros are directly available.
-Thus commands like `\BinaryInfC` and `\BIC` can be used immediately and interchangeably.
+Thus commands like ``\BinaryInfC`` and ``\BIC`` can be used immediately and interchangeably.

-For example
+For example:

 .. code-block:: latex